Simply Wall St Review 2023: Is The Subscription Worth The Price?

 • Financial Health: The financial strength of the company’s balance sheet

-• Dividend: The dividend being paid, and the sustainability of the dividend
+• Dividend: The dividend being paid and the sustainability of the dividend

 PRO TIP: You can see the details of each check by hovering over the checklist to the right of each analysis section on the Simply Wall St app.